Falls from height

 Mobile platform for vehicle access

 Provide appropriate access equipment and ensure it is well maintained and used.
-Train employees in its safe use.
+Train workers in its safe use.

 pivoting barrier